 How to Store

-After the cruffins have been baked and rolled in the cinnamon and sugar mixture, store them in an airtight container.
+After they have baked and rolled in the cinnamon and sugar mixture, store them in an airtight container.
 They will last up to 3 days (but I doubt it; they are so good)!

 Can I Freeze Cruffins?